Graph-Aware Contrasting for Multivariate Time-Series Classification: Conclusion

 \section{Conclusion}

-We propose Graph Contextual Contrasting (GCC) for MTS classification.
+We propose TS-GAC for MTS classification.
 To achieve spatial consistency, specific augmentation and contrasting techniques are tailored for MTS data.
 To better augment MTS data, graph augmentations are proposed, including node and edge augmentations for ensuring the robustness of sensors and their correlations.
 Besides, graph contrasting is designed, including node- and graph-level contrasting to extract robust sensor- and global-level features.
 We further introduce multi-window temporal contrasting to ensure temporal consistency for each sensor.
-Experiments show that GCC achieves SOTA performance in various MTS classification tasks.
+Experiments show that TS-GAC achieves SOTA performance in various MTS classification tasks.